 Candy Hostel Ceningan

-If you’re looking for a hotel place to stay for cheap, take a look at Ceningan Inn.
+If you’re looking for a budget place to stay, take a look at Ceningan Inn.
 The hotel has both dorm and private rooms starting from US$ 7 and US$ 14 respectively and even has a pool!
-Check prices and availability for Ceningan Inn here.

 Maha Guru Huts

-Maha Guru Huts features clean and spacious rooms with a balcony and common pool.
-There are only a few bungalows, so you can get a quiet night’s sleep.
-Prices start from US$ 21 for a double room without breakfast and US$ 25 with breakfast.
-Check prices and availability for Maha Guru Huts here.
+Maha Guru Huts features clean and spacious rooms with a balcony and a swimming pool.
+There are only a few bungalows on the property, thus ensuring a quiet night’s sleep.
+Prices start from US$ 21 for a double room without breakfast or US$ 25 including breakfast.

 Sunset House Ceningan

-The Sunset House Ceningan is located just a few minutes’ walk from the yellow bridge and most restaurants.
+The Sunset House Ceningan is located just a few minutes’ walk from the yellow bridge and a wide selection of restaurants.
 The hotel has an infinity pool with a view over the ocean, perfect for watching the sunset.
-Prices start from US$ 25 for a double room with sea view, inclusive of breakfast.
-Check prices and availability for Sunset House Ceningan here.
+Prices start from US$ 25 for a double room with a sea view, inclusive of breakfast.